platformsh/platformsh-docs/src/frameworks/ez/_index.md

 title: "eZ Platform"
 weight: 3
 layout: single
-description: |
+---

 eZ Platform is a Composer-based PHP CMS, and as such fits well with the Platform.sh model.
 As a Symfony-based application its setup is very similar to Symfony.
----

-{{< description >}}

 eZ Platform comes pre-configured for use with Platform.sh in version 1.13 and later.
 Version 2.5 and later is recommended.
 Those are the only versions that are supported.
 Appropriate Platform.sh configuration files are included in the eZ Platform application itself, but of course may be modified to suit your particular site if needed.